01 of 12

-Just as it seems all produce must be coming from across the world, bright and sweet citrus fruits like oranges and tangerines come into season in the warmer climes of North America and bring juicy relief to winter diets.
-Citrus fruits start to come into season in November and for the most part, the last remaining in season into June.
+Bright and sweet citrus fruits like oranges and tangerines come into season in the warmer climes of North America during the winter months and bring a bit of sunshine, as well as some juicy relief to our winter diets.

 02 of 12

 Navel oranges are the most common variety of orange that is eaten.
 Navels are sweet, seedless, and perfect for eating out-of-hand; but they are also delicious in salads.
 Navel oranges are in season from November into June.

 Navel oranges have comparatively thick skins and a characteristic navel-looking mark on the non-stem end.
 Navel oranges are good for juicing, but the juice tends to be so sweet that it ferments easily, so you will need to use the juice within a few hours.
 Consider using the fruit in a classic orange and coconut ambrosia, a fresh mixture of orange pieces, coconut, confectioner's sugar, and orange juice.
 Or put together a vanilla citrus fruit salad featuring grapefruit, pineapple, lime juice, and powdered sugar along with the oranges and vanilla.

 Valencia oranges have thin skins, some seeds, and are very juicy, which makes them the perfect (and most common) type of orange used to make orange juice.
 These oranges are perfectly delicious to eat as fruit as well—you just have to watch out for the seeds.

 If you are squeezing a few, consider saving some of the juice to make a Valencia cocktail—a refreshing combination of apricot brandy, fresh orange juice, and orange bitters.

 Blood oranges are famous for their deep red flesh which can vary in the depth of color.
 From the outside, the fruit may or may not have a bit of red blush on their otherwise orange skins.